Timaeus (crater)

 Timaeus is a lunar impact crater in the northern part of the Moon, on the north edge of Mare Frigoris.
-It forms part of the southwestern wall of the large and irregular walled plain W. Bond.
+It forms part of the southwestern wall of the large and irregular walled plain called W. Bond.

+On the lunar geologic timescale, Timaeus is a crater of Upper (Late) Imbrian age.
 The rim of Timaeus is somewhat pentagonal in shape, with rounded corners.
 There is a central rise in the midpoint of the crater floor.
 The irregular terrain to the west of Timaeus displays a degree of streaky parallelism, as was noted by the Rev. T. W. Webb.
 These follow a path slightly to the east of north.

-Timaeus is a crater of Upper (Late) Imbrian age.